 This sweet and sour Tamarind Margarita is tasty and easy to make.
-I give you step-by-step instructions for making this unique cocktail with tamarind paste, tequila, triple sec, and maple syrup.
+I will give you step-by-step instructions for making this unique cocktail with tamarind paste, tequila, triple sec, and maple syrup.
 You can now create and enjoy this refreshing tamarind margarita recipe at home!

 What is tamarind?